 Choose Your Ticket

 100 LevelThe 100 Level seats offer the opportunity to get as close as possible to the players, as it's the first level right off the court.
-The west side sections tend to go for a premium as the umpire's chair is located on the east side of the court which can pose a bit of a hindrance for certain sections on on the east side and during the day session the sun is generally shining in your face.
-The sections located on the west side of the stadium (104-125) will receive the most shade.
+The west side sections tend to go for a premium as the sun isn't in your face towards the end of the afternoon.

 300 LevelThe 300 Level is the first level located above the 100 level.
 There are approximately 6 rows (A-F) in the 300 level.
 The views of the court are still very good from this level.

 400 LevelThe 400 level is the highest level of the stadium, the farthest from the court, but on the bright side, are the most affordable tickets.
 This level still offers decent views of the action as the stadium was designed for tennis viewing and there really are no bad seats in the house.

 How many matches are played in the Stadium during a given session?